MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 The maker is always routed to their own existing personal developer environment, such as the developer environment created by them or on their behalf.
 If they created multiple developer environments, they're routed to the first one in alphabetical order.

-### What will happen if the Power Platform admin changes the Developer environment assignments setting from "Everyone" to "Only specific admins" while Environment routing is On ?
+### What happens if the Power Platform admin changes the Developer environment assignments setting from "Everyone" to "Only specific admins" while Environment routing is **On**?

-The admin will recieve the following error "Something went wrong while saving your changes.
-Try again and if the problem persists, submit a support ticket with correlation id: 1234567910 " and will not be able to change the Developer environment assignments setting.
+The admin recieves the following error "Something went wrong while saving your changes.
+Try again and if the problem persists, submit a support ticket with correlation id: 1234567910."
+The admin won't be able to change the Developer environment assignments setting.

 ### Where are makers routed to if they don’t have an existing developer environment?